Figure 22-1 Review Process

 |

-In addition to the default selection criteria, Identity Governance provides the ability to enable other attributes including custom attributes as selection criteria.
+In addition to the default selection criteria, you can enable other attributes including custom attributes as selection criteria.
 In the attribute definition editor of the catalog, an administrator with Data, Customer, or Global Administrator authorization can specify whether an attribute can be used as a review criteria by selecting an attribute in the Data Administration > Attributes pages and specifying Display in review item selection criteria.
 For example, in the Identity Attributes page, a Data Administrator can enable Job Code as selection criteria and then a Review Administrator can create a review of users based on Job Code value.
 In the Permission Assignments page, a Data Administrator can enable Assignment Type and then a Review Administrator can create a review of permissions based on assignment type.

 HINT:When you specify a boolean attribute in your review criteria and there are null attribute/column values in the database these records will be ignored.
 Customer, Global, or Data Administrators will need to ensure that there are no null values if you intend to use the attribute as review criteria or add transformation code to convert a null to be true or false or use bulk data update settings to change the null values to true or false.
 For more information see, Editing Attribute Values in Bulk.